navdeepsekhon/portfolio-generator/README.md

 13. Go to http://yourGitHubUsername.github.io.
 If you did everything right, you sould see a sample portfolio.

 #####Updating the portfolio with your data:
-Look for the resume.json file in your portfolio-generator project(It should be here: https://github.com/YOURUSERNAME/portfolio-generator/blob/master/resume.json), edit it with your data.
+* Look for the resume.json file in your portfolio-generator project(It should be here: https://github.com/YOURUSERNAME/portfolio-generator/blob/master/resume.json), edit it with your data.
 You should see your website updated with new data.
+* You can change the order of different sections on the screen by changing the "displayOrder" list.
+Any section that's not listed in here will not appear on the screen.

 #####Helpful links:
 * [Understanding JSON format](http://code.tutsplus.com/tutorials/understanding-json--active-8817)